tiffanyyc/capstone_bikeshare/README.md

 ## Motivation

-**Bikeshare Wizard forecasts bike and dock availability that will benefit thousands of users a day in Boston.** By combining historical trips data and real-time station status data from Boston's Bluebikes bikeshare system, we are applying two DeepAR time series models for our MVP.
+**Bikeshare Wizard forecasts bike and dock availability that will benefit thousands of users a day in Boston.
+Our mission is to make bikeshare more reliable and to ensure that it remains an attractive and climate-friendly form of transportation.** By combining historical trips data and real-time station status data from Boston's Bluebikes bikeshare system, we are applying two DeepAR time series models for our MVP.
 Currently, users rely on the real-time station status data provided in the Bluebikes app; however, there is no guarantee that that same number of bikes and docks will be available by the time the user arrives at the station.
-Our MVP provides forecasts in 15-minute increments up to 3 days for each station in the system, which allows users to plan their commutes ahead of time. **Our mission is to make bikeshare more reliable and to ensure that it remains an attractive and climate-friendly form of transportation.**
+Our MVP provides forecasts in 15-minute increments up to 3 days for each station in the system, which allows users to plan their commutes ahead of time.

 ## Impact